juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 When serializing data to a human accessible/readable format, using the internal value of an enum type is difficult to interpret its meaning.
 By enabling the enum alias feature on a serialization definition using the `IEnumAliasSupport`, it will write the value as something more readable.

-You can decorete the enum with an attribute that defines that this enum prefers to be serialized as their string value.
+You can decorate the enum with an attribute that defines that this enum prefers to be serialized as their string value.
 For example the `JsonEnumString` attribute in the `JSON` serialization:

 ```cs
 [JsonEnumString]